influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/calculate_new_column.md

 Use the [`map()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/map/) to create a new column calculated from existing values in each row.

-This example converts the Fahrenheit temperature data into celsius and maps it to a new `celsius` column.
+This example converts temperature from Fahrenheit to Celsius and maps the Celsius value to a new `celsius` column.

 ```js
 import "experimental/csv"